About the Marketplace

 In general, plans with lower premiums will have higher out-of-pocket costs.
 The bronze level plans tend to have the lowest premiums but higher out-of-pocket costs.
 Plans like this may be good for individuals who are relatively healthy and do not need a lot of medical care or prescription drugs.

 On the other hand, plans with higher premiums generally have lower out-of-pocket costs.
-The platinum level plans tend to have the highest premiums on the marketplace, but you will pay less out-of-pocket costs with these plans.
+The platinum level plans tend to have the highest premiums on the marketplace, but you will pay less out-of-pocket with these plans.
 A platinum level plan may be right for you if you expect a lot of doctor or hospital visits or require many prescription drugs.

 Information you will need to complete the enrollment process